 Unlike the $3,820 to fall into the gap, the $5,100 represents the amount the Medicare beneficiary has spent out of their own pocket.

-When the $5,000 threshold is met, they exit the donut hole and catastrophic coverage kicks in.
+Once you meet the $5,100 in out of pocket expenses, catastrophic coverage begins.
 At that point, 95% of drug costs are covered for the remainder of the year.
-This is good news for Medicare beneficiaries who pay high out of pocket costs for their brand name medications.
+This is great news for Medicare beneficiaries who pay high out of pocket costs for their brand name medications.

 Closing the Medicare Part D Donut Hole in 2019

-Since the Affordable Care Act was passed in 2010, the donut hole has been slowly closing.
-By 2020, beneficiaries were expected to only pay 25% of their brand name drug costs while in the donut hole.
+The donut hole is slowly closing since the Affordable Care Act passing in 2010.
+By 2020, beneficiaries are expecting to pay 25% of their brand name drug costs while in the donut hole.

-Now, enrollees won’t have to wait until 2020.
-Instead, the gap is closing beginning of 2019.
-Beneficiaries no longer have to choose between expensive medications that work vs medications that cost less, but aren’t as beneficial.
+Beneficiaries will no longer have to choose between expensive medications that work vs medications that cost less but aren’t as beneficial.